 I know how much you love draft strategy (do you?
 Yeah, of course you do!).
 Whether it’s snake draft or auction draft.
 You gobble this shizz up.
 Okay, I wasn’t speaking literally, take the corner of your computer monitor out of your mouth.
 Auction drafts are the best.
-They’re like that time you put in a twelve dollar bid on eBay for a VHS copy of Midnight Madness so your Michael J. Fox movie collection would be complete and you won it, then the Seller started emailing you that he too was a Michael J. Fox collector and he asked to friend you on Facebook and posted on your timeline, “MJ’s gonna be on The Good Wife tonight!!!” and then you had to unfriend him and change your email address.
-So, lots of you know my fantasy baseball auction tips already, but some of you just joining us — hey, close the door behind you! — may not.
+They’re like that time you followed a man with a pony tail into the gym locker room only to realize his broad shoulders were that of a large lesbian and you were in the women’s locker room and had to run out.
+Happy accidents!
+So, lots of you know my fantasy baseball auction tips already, but some of you just joining us — Hey, close the door behind you!
+Were you raised in a barn? — may not.
 Lots of the strategy for my snake drafts also applies here.
 If you ask me — and you kinda did ask me by reading this shizz — auction drafts are where it’s at, yo!
 You get in a room with your best fantasy baseball buddies.
 The guys you haven’t seen since last year’s draft.
 The guys you don’t want to see until next year’s draft.
-A few guys you actively despise.
 One guy, and there’s always one, has to show you why the Droid is better than the iPhone.
 Then you have the guy who will go the extra dollar for (fill-in favorite player from his favorite team).
 You know that’s his favorite player because he’s wearing his jersey.
-There’s also the guy who wears a jersey of a player he would never draft from a team he hates just to throw you off his scent, only he points this out to show you how clever he thinks he is, but obviously is not.
-You have the guy who brings only Cheetos and turns everything he touches orange, and, if he touches something that was already orange, he makes it oranger.
-Finally, you have the guy who made plans at 5PM and begins to yell at everyone at 4PM that they’re taking too long.
-And, it always turns out, this day is the best day of the year.
+There’s also the guy who wears a jersey of a player he would never draft from a team he hates just to throw you off his scent, only he points this out to show you how clever he thinks he is; he’s not.
+There’s the guy that makes you question why you’re even friends with him.
+There’s the guy who has a solar calculator and insists on sitting by the window.
+There’s the guy who is allergic to cats and, even though there’s no cat, insists someone’s clothes are ‘covered in dander.’
+There’s the guy who brings healthy snacks and something with bean sprouts that he says is wrapped in a lavash just so no one will ask him for any of it.
+And, of course, you have the guy who brings only Cheetos and turns everything he touches orange, and, if he touches something that was already orange, he makes it oranger.
+Through all of this, it always turns out, this day is the best day of the year.
 Auction draft day is better than your wedding day.
+I can now speak from experience.
 As for online auction drafts, they’re just a’ight.
 Anyway, here’s some tried and true tips to help you through your auction fantasy baseball draft:Please, blog, may I have some more?

 This is a post for the fantasy baseball drafters who use Excel, Google Docs, or some other war room software that automatically totals a drafted team’s stats while in the middle of a draft.
 Or perhaps for those of you who do mock drafts or simulated drafts.